hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_membership.html.markdown

 -> **NOTE** This resource has been added to avoid a situation, where after Instance is recreated, it's removed from Instance Group and it's needed to perform `apply` twice.
-To avoid situations like this, please use this resource with the lifecycle `update_triggered_by` method, with the passed Instance's ID.
+To avoid situations like this, please use this resource with the lifecycle `replace_triggered_by` method, with the passed Instance's ID.

 To get more information about InstanceGroupMembership, see: